Chickens, Hatching Eggs, and More

 Red Star

 This is a hybrid breed, with Rhode Island Red and Delaware parentage.
-Hens are light auburn in color, with some white or gold highlights.
+Hens are light auburn in color, with some white or black highlights.
 They are excellent layers of big brown eggs, and have friendly temperaments.
 Roosters are mostly white, with a dark red "saddle" mark on their backs.
 Because they are hybrids, a male and female Red Star will not hatch Red Star chicks, so most people choose this breed strictly for their exceptional egg-laying ability and calm demeanor.
 Good choice for children!

 Ameraucanas/Easter Eggers